Dhoom 3 (soundtrack): Release

 The title song's video featuring Katrina Kaif and sung by Aditi Singh Sharma was unveiled on 14 November 2013.
 The first look of the song "Malang" was revealed on 25 November 2013.
 A teaser for "Dhoom Tap" featured Aamir Khan tap dancing to beats, along with background dancers.
 It was unveiled on 3 December 2013.
 A teaser for the song "Kamli", featuring Katrina Kaif and sung by Sunidhi Chauhan was revealed on 6 December 2013.
 The title song "Dhoom Machale" was also recorded in an Arabic version sung by Lebanese singer Naya.
 A Spanish version of "Dhoom Machale" song sung by Mia Mont was released by Yashraj Films on 4 January 2014.

 Track listing

 Reception

 The music of Dhoom 3 received a mixed critical reception.
 Joginder Tuteja of Rediff.com noted, "There are songs like 'Tu Hi Junoon', 'Malang' and 'Kamli' that round off Dhoom 3 beautifully."
 Koimoi reported, "Overall it might not be the best album Pritam has come up with, but two really interesting compositions make the album scrupulous me!
 A noteworthy effort for sure!"
 The predictions turned out to be true as the album topped the iTunes charts only after the release of the film.
 Rohit Khilnani of India Today deemed the music "below average".

-Records

-The songs "Kamli" and "Dhoom Machale" topped the iTunes singles chart.